Azure

 Workload Identity Federation

 Onehouse's Azure deployment uses Workload Identity Federation — no client secrets or passwords are stored.
-The managed identities created by the customer stack can be assumed by Onehouse's existing AWS and GCP infrastructure using federated credentials.
+The managed identities created by the customer stack are assumed by Onehouse's control plane using a federated credential that trusts Google's OIDC issuer (https://accounts.google.com), with audience api://AzureADTokenExchange.

 This means: